DATE: May 2019

 June 2013: Track Coordinator, “DiscoTech: Discovering Technology Lab.”
 Allied Media Conference, Detroit, Michigan.

-May 2013: Invited panelist, International Symposium on Civic Media and Information Technology: New Media/New Humanities Symposium Series.
+May 2013: Invited panelist, International Symposium on Civic Media and Information Technology: the New Media/New Humanities Symposium Series.
 School of Communication & Design and School of Software, Sun Yat Sen University, Guangzhou, China.

 May 2013: Invited participant, Social Media, Insecure Work, Solidarities Symposium, UCLA Labor Center. http://socialmedialabor.wordpress.com/about-2/about/